wiedymi/subforge/ARCHITECTURE.md

 ## Package Structure

-Single package with multiple entry points, bundled with Bun to `dist/`:
+Single package with multiple entry points, bundled with Bun to a universal ESM `dist/`:

 ```
 subforge/